Photo by Nicola Lang, Rutland and District Schools' Federation

 My name is Danielle Moosajee.
 When I started my teacher training thirteen years ago, there were very few teaching resources available that suited my teaching style.
 I set out to create a bank of resources that I could improve year on year.

 I aim to include differentiation through scaffolding, questioning, mini-plenaries and total participation techniques in my lessons.
 Hopefully this enables teachers to assess for learning throughout the lesson and students to make progress regardless of their starting points.
 I spend a lot of time reading blogs and books on maths teaching to ensure I stay up-to-date with teaching ideas and try to incorporate these into my lessons.

-I was shortlisted for the Bev Evans Resource Contributor prize in 2015 and again in 2017, and this is one of my proudest achievements.
-I am also a member of the TES secondary maths panel.
+I was shortlisted for the Bev Evans Resource Contributor prize in 2015 and again in 2017, and I am also a member of the TES secondary maths panel.

-I run PixiMaths on my own around teaching at a state school in Rutland and looking after my little boy and two dogs.
+I run PixiMaths on my own around teaching at a state school in Rutland, where I live with my husband, two little boys and two dogs.